Apply for Accommodations

 Please note: an evaluator’s recommendation or “requirement” related to a second language does not automatically qualify a student for this accommodation; this accommodation is typically based on a student’s history and normative (not relative) standardized scores within their psychoeducational evaluation.

-Upon receipt, the student’s application will be reviewed, and a final decision communicated through the DS portal system.
+Upon receipt, the student’s application will be reviewed, the student will be invited to an intake meeting, and a final decision communicated both verbally and via email to the student.

 If a student is approved for a COM2 Communication-Second Language accommodation, this information will be communicated to their College Dean and the University Registrar, and the student will be provided with next steps.
 Students are strongly encouraged to work with their advisor regarding this selection process.
+This approved accommodation will appear on the student’s official transcript.

 *It is strongly recommended that students not adopt/purchase an animal with the intent of implementing the animal as their ESA until step 6.*